 It was around this time that Karen and I discovered the arcade.
 Our parents, failing to see the entertainment value in purchasing an Atari Home Entertainment System -- and thereby depriving us of the life-altering skills that could be found within, say, "Frogger" -- forced us into the arms of the Picadilly Circus.
 Housed within the confines of the local mall, the place was a maelstrom of flashing, blooping lights; teenagers in pants tight enough to qualify as tourniquets; carmel corn; Cokes; and our favorite machine, Galaga.

 Ah, Galaga.
 Repeating patterns of spaceships, some of whom will try to capture you, all of whom will try to kill you.
 Faster and faster they come, leading to faster attacks, chances at extra points, heart palpitations.

 Or, to put it more accurately, Karen rocked at Galaga.
 Cool under fire, if aliens ever do come to Earth, shooting in repeating patterns, you will want Karen manning one of the battle stations.

-Karen is on Level 367 (approximation), the day she drew a crowd.
-Her having drawn a crowd is not unusual, as Karen is also, aside from being a mean shot, attractive.
+Karen is on Level 367 (approximation), the day she draws a crowd.
+Her having drawn a crowd is not unusual, as Karen is also, aside from being a mean shot, very attractive.
 What is unusual is that the crowd is Hmong.
-And like the very first time you wear lipstick or the first time you back your car into something you were sure wasn't there a moment ago, this was memorably, for us, the first Hmong crowd.
+And like the very first time you wear lipstick or the first time you back your car into something you were sure wasn't there a moment ago, this was memorably, for us, our first Hmong crowd.

 Five teenaged boys, mullets and acid-washed pony jeans, slapped us excitedly on our backs, spoke words of encouragement.